Federal judge in Manafort case skeptical of the scope of the Mueller investigation

 Dreeben declined to speculate on the matter.

-The judge then asked about the Department of Justice investigation that Manafort faced prior to the special counsel's appointment and asked why the case wouldn't be handed over to the U.S. Attorney's Office, like the special counsel did with Trump attorney Michael Cohen.
+The judge then asked about the Department of Justice investigation that Manafort faced prior to the special counsel's appointment and asked why the case wouldn't be handed over to the U.S. Attorney's Office, like the special counsel did with Trump attorney Michael Cohen's case.

 Dreeben explained that the investigations had been taken over by the special counsels office.

-Note: CORRECTION (May 4, 2018, 2:35 p.m.
-ET): An earlier version of this article misspelled the first name of a special counsel attorney.
-He is Michael Dreebin, not Micahel.